wasn-eu/CubeCell_Getting_Started/README.md

 </p>

   - just skip the next 3 steps to download the firmware from the online catalog
-    - click check to see what version is online and what version in in your offline catalog
+    - click Check to see what version is online and what version in in your offline catalog
-    - click update to update the offline catalog with the newest online version
+    - click Update to update the offline catalog with the newest online version
-    - to use the offline catalog activate the checkbox "use offline Firmware catalog"
+    - to use the offline catalog activate the checkbox "use FW catalog"
-  - Select the right COM port (if you would like to preserve configuration click connect, else not)
+  - Select the right COM port (if you would like to preserve configuration click Connect, else not)
-  	- Select the Node Type (IndoorNode, ModularNode, Board, Capsule, TCA9548A)
+  	- Select the Node Type (Board, Capsule, TCA9548A, IndoorNode, ModularNode, Mapper)
-  	- Select the right frequency band (EU868, US915, AU915)
+  	- Select the right frequency band (EU868, US915, AU915, IN865)
   	- Select RGB LED Status (on, off)
   	- click Flash Firmware
 <p align="center">
 <img src="https://github.com/wasn-eu/CubeCell_Getting_Started/raw/master/images/Configurator_flash_2.PNG" width=750>